ljr5102/Head-Rush/documents/jscomponents.md

 Holds logic for creating Game and View objects and starting game.

 ##### Functions:
-- `play`

 #### Web API's:
 - `addEventListener` for "DOM Content Loaded".
-Set up other event listener after content is loaded to screen.
-- `addEventListener` for "click" on Canvas element.
-Start game on click.
+Create new Game and View objects.

 ## Game
 Holds logic for setting up and executing game.

 ##### Game Prototype:
+- `startGame`
 - `initializeObjects`
 - `step`
 - `move`